 Living in an abusive marriage was painful enough that I chose to drown my depression in wine.
-I literally sat on the couch, watched cooking shows and drank wine.
-I gained a LOT of weight over the years, so when a friend came to my office and talked me into buying custom made shirts from her, she measured my waist and to my surprise, it was 50 inches!
-When she left, my office manager came in, and we talked a bit, she offered to take my BP (she took her own daily), and sure enough, it was way too high for a man of my age.
-I was also pre-diabetic at the time.
-So, I sat there in my office looking at nothing and thought to myself, “Well, I know exactly what I should do, and if I am not willing to do what I tell others to do, then I have no right being in practice.”
-I walked out into the gym, and got on the treadmill.
+For 10 years, I literally sat on the couch, watched cooking shows and drank wine.
+I gained a LOT of weight over the years.
+A friend, Rachel, talked me into buying custom made shirts from her.
+She came to my office with her tape measure and to my surprise, my waist was over 50 inches!
+I should not have been surprised, because at a recent physical, my doc said, “Neil, you are in perfect shape! round!”
+Anyway, when she left, my office manager, Beth, came in, and we chatted about my status.
+She was very concerned about me, so she offered to take my BP (she took her own daily).
+Sure enough, it was way too high for a man of my age.
+I had a way to measure blood sugar too, which I did, finding that I was pre-diabetic.
+So, I sat there in my office looking at nothing, thinking to myself, “Well, I know exactly what I should do, and if I am not willing to do what I tell others to do, then I have no right being in practice.”
+With that, I walked out into the gym, and got on the treadmill.
 A long time patient was riding the stationary bike next to me.
 She was very sweet, and said, “Hey Neil, great to see you on the treadmill, how far are you going to walk?”
 I smiled at her and said, “Monica, fat as I am, I think I need to walk to San Diego!”
-She had a good chuckle, but I thought about what I had said, and right there, made a decision to do just that.
+We had a good chuckle, but I thought about what I had said, and right there, made a decision to do just that.
 I was walking up a 10% grade at 3 mph (I had to walk rather than run because my right knee was very arthritic.)
-I did a quick calculation and realized that if I walked to San Diego, I would also, walking up a 3% grade, climb Mt Everest, twice!
+I did a quick calculation and realized that if I “walked” (virtually) to San Diego, I would also, walking up a 3% grade, climb Mt Everest, twice!
+It occured to me that a walk of that distance and a climb like that would be good for my health.

 So began a journey for me.
-I logged my distance each day on a map and walked the fat off me.
+I logged my distance each day on a map and literally walked the fat off me.

 As time passed I added bike riding, ERG rowing and outdoor walking.
 I was also lucky to have an Alter G in my office…

 Anyway, that whole experience took a couple of years of daily exercise to bear fruit.
 I finally got to 200 lbs and was in decent enough shape to keep it off with routine exercise.
 That is how things went for the next few years.
 Between 2014 when Melissa and I split up and 2018 I rode around the island just about every day.
 It was a good ride with some hill climbing and some flats.
 I got a lot of cheers from passing cyclists (its not as fast as a bicycle) and friends who waved me on.
+Occasionally a car would slow down and the driver or passenger would ask me about it.

-Anyway, the next 7 years, Heather and I spent as much time as we could together, only doing intermittent exercise other than walking, and by 2025, the net net of that behavior was that I was back up to 220, and my left arthritic knees was very painful.
-I was considering total knee replacement.
+Earlier last year, I began to have pretty severe knee pain.
+So much so that I was considering another total knee replacement.
 Ugh.
+I tried ice and rest and strengthening, but nothing seemed to break the cycle.
 Lucky for me, I had a rowing machine in storage.
-We live in a really small place so it never came home with us, But, I had left it in a fairly accessible location and without too much trouble, was able to retrieve it and bring it home.
-We figured out where we could keep it so it was easily accessible to the living room, and now, I put it out each evening and take it apart once we are done with it.
+We live in a really small place so it never came home with us, But, I had left it in a fairly accessible location and without too much trouble, was able to retrieve it, bring it home, and put it to use.
+We figured out where we could keep it so it was easily accessible to the living room (where the TV is) , and now, I put it out each evening and take it apart once we are done with it before Heather gets home from work.
+She rows before work and I row after she leaves..

-I started at the end of May, and was immediately reminded how hard rowing can be!
+I started at the end of May (2025), and was immediately reminded how hard rowing can be!
 To give me motivation, I created a virtual journey.
 I plan to row to Hawaii.
 It’s about a 4,000 km journey.
 I found a great website, MyVirtualMission.com and created the journey.
 You can track it here.

 This was my first post at the end of June.